ENME480/enme480_project/README.md

 ```

 Once run, you will see a window with the live camera feed.
 Click on the reference points in the same order that you have listed in your script.
-It will calulate the perspective transform and a new window will pop-up showing a blue dot at `(175,175)` on the table coordinate frame.
-If this is right, you can proceed to the next script.
+It will calculate the perspective transform and a new window will pop up showing a blue dot at `(175,175)` on the table coordinate frame.
+If this is correct, you can proceed to the next script.

 ### `aruco_detection_test.py`

-This script will give you a live detection of the aruco markers and their location w.r.t the table frame in real-time.
+This script will give you a live detection of the ArUco markers and their location with respect to the table frame in real time.
 You need to modify the `image_frame_to_table_frame()` function in the script.
-Use the math from prespective transforms to do the same.
-You can find a file discussing perspective transforms in the main folder on this repository.
+Use the math from perspective transforms to do the same.
+You can find a file discussing perspective transforms in the main folder of this repository.

 ### `block_detection_aruco.py`